fidelsurtida/snake/README.md

   - Implemented the Game Over Screen.
 Added checker for collision with head and body parts to trigger the game over state.
   - Implementation of Restart button event to reset the game after GAMEOVER.
+- April 22, 2024
+  - Added DeathCam and Quit Button in the Game Over Screen.
+  - Added Icons to Buttons in Main Menu and Game Over Screen.

 <br>
 <b>This project is currently under development.</b>